srengty/tp_note_1/README.md

 ```

 ### Task 3
 Write a program in Java to a Time (hours, minutes, seconds) to number of seconds.
 Hours, minutes and seconds are inputed from keyboard.

+(class must named `Task3`)

 Example:

 ```